JoachimFavre/UniversityNotes/README.md

 Please note that those contents do not belong to me.
 I have made some structural changes, reworded some parts, and added some personal notes; but the wording and explanations come mainly from the Professors, and from the books on which they based their course.

 I think it is worth mentioning that in order to get these notes typed up, I took my notes in LaTeX during the course, and then made some corrections.
 I do not think typing handwritten notes is doable in terms of the amount of work.
-To take notes in LaTeX, I took my inspiration from the following link, written by Gilles Castel.
+To take notes in LaTeX, I took my inspiration from [a blog post written by Gilles Castle](https://castel.dev/post/lecture-notes-1/).
 If you want more details, feel free to contact me.